MobileAppDevelopment-Fall2025/The-Food-Runner/README.md

-# The Food Runner -
+# The Food Runner - A Food Delivery Platform

 ## Overview
 Welcome to our The Food Runner!
 The primary goal of this project is to develop a user-friendly mobile application that enables customers to discover, order, and track the delivery of a wide variety of restaurant meals.
 The Food Delivery Application aims to provide a convenient and efficient solution for users to browse menus, place orders, and receive on-demand deliveries, simplifying the overall food ordering and delivery experience.